-A variation on the traditional dirty martini, Tip of the Cap replaces olive brine with a porcini “tea” made of the local mushrooms, herbs and lemon.
-That tea is combined with Stoli Elit vodka in a Sercial Madeira–rinsed rocks glass and garnished with a pickled porcini mushroom, lemon twist and thyme sprig.
+A variation on the traditional dirty martini, Tip of the Cap replaces olive brine with a porcini “tea” made of local mushrooms, herbs and lemon.
+That tea is combined with Stoli Elit vodka in a Sercial Madeira–rinsed rocks glass and garnished with a pickled porcini mushroom, a twist of lemon and a sprig of thyme.

 Doha: Rose Gold Julab

-Vast desert landscapes and a bustling cosmopolitan city greet visitors to Doha.
-But tradition is not lost here; a thriving coffee house culture makes for a unique opportunity to learn more about Qatar and the Middle East.
+Vast desert landscapes and a bustling, cosmopolitan city greet visitors to Doha.
+Tradition is not lost here; a thriving coffee house culture makes for unique opportunities to learn more about Qatar and the Middle East.
 It’s not uncommon to see locals adding rose water to their caffeinated beverages, lemonade or milk.

 Rose water has a very distinctive flavour.
 It’s aromatic, which makes it refreshing in the hot sun.

 At Four Seasons Hotel Doha, rose water is an essential ingredient in the Rose Gold Julab.
-Mixed with a simple syrup and vodka, served over crushed ice with mint leaves and rose petals, it makes the perfect treat.
+Mixed with a simple syrup and vodka, served over crushed ice with mint leaves and rose petals, it makes a fine treat.

 Seychelles: Hibiscus Shower

-It’s hard to ignore the brightness of blooming hibiscus flowers during a stroll around the grounds at Four Seasons Resort Seychelles.
-They may be a beautiful addition to the scenery, but they’re also full of fresh, citrusy flavour.
+Quintessentially tropical hibiscus flowers brighten your stroll around the grounds at Four Seasons Resort Seychelles.
+They’re a beautiful addition to the scenery – and they’re full of fresh, citrusy flavour.

 In our tropical environment, we often have rain showers which make these beautiful flowers bloom.

-The Resort’s Kannel Bar makes the most of that citrus flavour – and its abundance of blooms.
+The Resort’s Kannel Bar makes the most of that citrus flavour – and the abundance of blossoms.
 The flowers in its Hibiscus Shower cocktails are handpicked from the property grounds.
 Hibiscus iced tea, Cointreau, local Takamaka coco rum and pineapple juice combine for an unbeatable chilled drink.

 Chiang Mai: Siam Honey Breeze

 In Northern Thailand, spring comes with plenty of rainfall.
-The signs of spring can be seen in the lush, green blankets of vegetation on the surrounding mountains, and tasted in the sweetness of Thai honey.
+It can be seen in the lush green blankets of vegetation on the surrounding mountains, and tasted in the sweetness of Thai honey.

 Thai honey is at its most delicate and delicious in April and May.

 Thai honey isn’t the only local ingredient at its peak in spring.
-At Four Seasons Resort Chiang Mai, mixologists pair chamomile-flower tea – brewed using fresh blossoms from the Mon Jam district – with local honey and Thai rum, lemon and ginger ale to create the Siam Honey Breeze, an original cocktail with a fresh perspective.
+At Four Seasons Resort Chiang Mai, mixologists merge camomile-flower tea – brewed using fresh blossoms from the Mon Jam district – with local honey and Thai rum, lemon and ginger ale to create the Siam Honey Breeze, an original cocktail with a fresh perspective.